jan94z/plant-disease-classification-resnet18/README.md

 - trains the network
 - validates the network after each epoch
 - saves the state of the network as well as its performance on the training and validation data after each epoch
+- keeps record of the loss per epoch and saves it

 The name of the model and some hyperparameters can be changed in the config file.
 ### Evaluate the model